 |All buttons show

 explanatory hints on hovering with the mouse.
-Activated buttons
+Active buttons

-look different from inactivated ones, while their color depends
+look different from inactive ones, while their color depends on

-on the coloring scheme.
-The display of imported data and spectra
+the coloring scheme.
+The display of imported data and spectra is

-is organized in various types of views, arranged in tabs
+organized in various types of views, arranged in tabs (like

 series of buttons, which may double buttons from some ribbon